 - Addiction Consultation (AddCon): consulting on general addiction patients

 - Intensive Outpatient Program (IOP): higher-level three days/week treatment program

 - Tobacco Cessation Clinic: behavioral and pharmacologic approaches to cessation

 - Elective: half-day/week where fellows select experiences to help develop an understanding of the substance treatment community in the Bay Area.
 Recent fellow experiences have included the John Muir Adolescent Substance Use Treatment Program, San Francisco Syringe Access Program, San Francisco County Jail Buprenorphine Program, San Francisco Street Medicine Outreach Team to Homeless Encampments, and San Francisco VA Ketamine Clinic.

 - Several programs also include groups with opportunities for facilitation training, hospital consultations, and/or opportunities for consulting via video visits to remote patients.

-Kaiser CDRP provides a spectrum of services, which include medical stabilization and detoxification, day treatment, intensive outpatient treatment, multi-cultural and bilingual groups, and psychiatric treatment of co-morbid conditions.
-CDRP also provides comprehensive treatment for adolescents and families.
-As part of a larger medical system, CDRP provides integrated consultative services for patients with obstetrical (pregnancy), chronic pain, HIV or Hepatitis C conditions or those requiring emergency or hospital consultation.
+Kaiser AMRS provides a spectrum of services, which include medical stabilization and detoxification, day treatment, intensive outpatient treatment, multi-cultural and bilingual groups, and psychiatric treatment of co-morbid conditions.
+AMRS also provides comprehensive treatment for adolescents and families.
+As part of a larger medical system, AMRS provides integrated consultative services for patients with obstetrical (pregnancy), chronic pain, HIV or Hepatitis C conditions or those requiring emergency or hospital consultation.

 Alta Mira is a private treatment center for substance use and co-occurring disorders.
 Fellowship experiences here include the opportunity to work alongside the program director in performing patient assessments and treatment in a private residential treatment setting.